 He worked for more than a decade as an attorney at the NAACP Legal Defense and Educational Fund, where he was lead counsel on a variety of litigation and policy matters and supervised teams of lawyers and policy experts.
-He led the organization’s Education Practice Group and pioneered its efforts to address the School to Prison Pipeline.
+He started his career as a Skadden Fellow, eventually leading the organization’s Education Practice Group and pioneering its efforts to address the School to Prison Pipeline.
 He also coordinated organization-wide litigation and advocacy efforts in response to Hurricane Katrina, establishing a satellite office in his hometown of New Orleans.
 In this capacity, he developed advocacy efforts on education, policing, and fair housing.
 One of his most important cases, Greater New Orleans Fair Housing Action Center v.
-US.
-Department of Housing and Urban Development, yielded nearly $500M in new relief for Louisiana homeowners.
+U.S. Department of Housing and Urban Development, catalyzed nearly $500M in new relief for Louisiana homeowners.

 Hewitt also served as executive director of the New York Task Force on Police-on-Police Shootings, an entity created to analyze police practices after off-duty African American and Latino police officers were killed by fellow officers after being mistaken for “criminal” suspects.

-Hewitt is co‐author of a book, The School‐to‐Prison Pipeline: Structuring Legal Reform, and has published numerous law review and mass media articles on issues ranging from school discipline policy and progressive education reform to voting rights and juvenile justice policy.
+Hewitt appears frequently in broadcast media and is quoted in print publications.
+He is co‐author of a book, The School‐to‐Prison Pipeline: Structuring Legal Reform, and has published numerous articles in law journals and popular media on issues ranging from affirmative action, school discipline, and progressive education reform to voting rights, police accountability, and juvenile justice policy.
 Hewitt holds a B.A. in Political Science from Louisiana State University and a J.D. from the University of Pennsylvania Law School.
 Following law school, he clerked for the Honorable Eric L. Clay on the U.S. Court of Appeals for the Sixth Circuit.
 He currently resides in suburban Maryland where he and his partner are raising their three young children to take on the next generation’s racial justice work.